gdsbook/book/docs/_build/notebooks/05_choropleth.md

 </div>
 </div>

 ### Comparing Classification schemes

 As a special case of clustering, the definition of the number of classes and the class boundaries pose a problem to the map designer.
 Recall that the Freedman-Diaconis rule was said to be optimal, however, the optimality necessitates the specification of an objective function.
-In the case of Freedman-Diaconis the objective function is to minimize the difference between the area under estimated kernel density based on the sample and the area under the theoretical population distribution that generated the sample.
+In the case of Freedman-Diaconis, the objective function is to minimize the difference between the area under estimated kernel density based on the sample and the area under the theoretical population distribution that generated the sample.

-This notion of statistical fit is an important one, however, not the only consideration when evaluating classifiers for the purpose of choropleth mapping.
+This notion of statistical fit is an important one.
+However, it is not the only consideration when evaluating classifiers for the purpose of choropleth mapping.
 Also relevant is the spatial distribution of the attribute values and the ability of the classifier to convey a sense of that spatial distribution.
 As